Bui Dam Hydroelectricity Project, Bui National Park, Ghana

 The dam generates 400MW of power and facilitates irrigation of about 30,000ha of land.
 Construction was initially estimated at $622m, but a cost review conducted in 2012 raised that amount by $168m.

-The dam was constructed by the Sinohydro Corporation as part of an Engineering, Procurement and Construction (EPC) Turnkey Project Contract.
-Bui Power Authority (BPA) owns and manages the dam.
+Built by the Sinohydro Corporation as part of an Engineering, Procurement, and Construction (EPC) Turnkey Project Contract, the project is owned and managed by Bui Power Authority (BPA).

-The project was realised in two phases.
-The first phase included the detailed field investigations and preparatory works.
-The second phase comprised construction of the main dam, spillway, power house and transmission lines.
+The first phase of the project included detailed field investigations and preparatory work, while the second phase comprised construction of the main dam, a spillway, a power house, and transmission lines.

 Purpose of Ghana's Bui Dam

 A total of 1,216 people within the project area were resettled and 444km2 of land was inundated.
 The project faced revolts from environmentalists due to the resettlement of fishes and animals such as the hippopotamus.

 Constructing the dam within Bui National Park

 The diversion of the Black Volta River was completed in December 2008 and the construction of the main dam began in December 2009.
 The dam was commissioned for operations in December 2013.

 Details of the Ghanaian water project

 The Bui Dam has a height of 108m above the foundation and 90m above the riverbed.
 The crest of the dam is 492m long and 185m high.
-The overall structural volume of the dam is one million cubic metres.
+The overall structural volume is one million cubic metres.

 The project also included construction of two saddle dams on the south-western part of the main dam.
-The two saddle dams have a crest elevation of 187m.
-One of the saddle dams is a rock-fill embankment dam where as the other one is an earth-fill dam.
+These have a crest elevation of 187m.
+One of the saddle dams is a rock-fill embankment dam, while the other is an earth-fill dam.

-The spillway comprises of five gates measuring 15m each in width, to regulate the flow of water.
-The spillway comprises of a single outlet and is located on the right bank with an elevation of 169m.
-The capacity of the spillway is 10,450 cubic metres a second.
+The spillway comprises five gates to regulate the flow of water, which measure 15m each in width.
+The spillway comprises a single outlet and is located on the right bank with an elevation of 169m.
+The capacity of the spillway is 10,450m³ a second.